makeabilitylab/physcomp/sensors/index.md

 When selecting sensors and a data processing pipeline, there are multiple considerations, including:

 - **Sampling rates.** How often does the target physical signal change?
 How quickly can your sensor respond?
 Does this response rate matter?
-A photoresistor, for example, takes several milliseconds to respond to bright light and can require more than one second to regain its dark resistance while a phototransitor and photodiode are far more responsive (see [Platt](https://learning.oreilly.com/library/view/encyclopedia-of-electronic/9781449334307/ch20.html#SECTION_PHOTORESISTOR)).
+A photoresistor, for example, takes several milliseconds to respond to bright light and can require more than one second to regain its dark resistance while a phototransitor and photodiode are more responsive (see [Platt](https://learning.oreilly.com/library/view/encyclopedia-of-electronic/9781449334307/ch20.html#SECTION_PHOTORESISTOR)).
 - **ADC conversion rates** How fast can your microcontroller sample the signal and perform the analog-to-digital conversion?
 - **ADC precision** What precision of ADC do you need?
 The ATmega328 microcontroller uses a 10-bit ADC.
 So, by default, the voltage range of 0-5V is mapped to 0-1023 $$2^10$$ and, thus, the resolution between readings is 5V / 1024 or 0.0049 volts (4.9 mV).
 If you require greater precision—that is, changes in sensor output < 0.0049V are important—then you either need to change the [`analogReference`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogreference/) or you need a different ADC.
 The difference between a raw continuous signal and its digitized version is called the quantization error.